Educatius Group’s USA F-1 Inbound High School Program Listed by CSIET for 7th year in a Row

 St. Johnsbury Academy

-SCHOOL PROFILE Founded in 1842, St. Johnsbury Academy offers over 200 courses, including more than 30 AP classes and the AP Capstone Diploma program, seven engineering and robotics courses, and four foreign languages.
-A National Blue Ribbon School, St. Johnsbury also has an extensive ESL program, a biomedical and health sciences certificate, and dual enrollment partnership with Southern New Hampshire University and Colby-Sawyer College.
+Founded in 1842, St. Johnsbury Academy offers over 200 courses, including more than 30 AP classes and the AP Capstone Diploma program, seven engineering and robotics courses, and four foreign languages.
+A National Blue Ribbon School, St. Johnsbury also has an extensive ESL program, a biomedical and health sciences certificate, and dual enrollment partnership with Southern New Hampshire University.
 FACILITIES St. Johnsbury Academy’s village-style campus is situated in a traditional small New England town.
-The campus features a photography studio, music performance studios, a 250-seat black box theater, a 20,000-volume library, an indoor pool, tennis courts, indoor and outdoor tracks, and many more professional-quality facilities and amenities.
+The campus features a photography studio, music performance studios, a 250-seat black box theater, a 20,000-volume library, a multi-sport turf field, an indoor pool, tennis courts, indoor and outdoor tracks, and more professional-quality facilities.
 SPORTS AND ARTS Students can choose from dozens of interscholastic sports teams including skiing, ice hockey, and ultimate Frisbee.
-Recently, athletes have taken home state championships in field hockey, i
+Recently, athletes have taken home state championships in cross-country running, field hockey, indoor trac